 - Perkins Loan is another federal loan program whose more limited resources are targeted to students with exceptional need.
 At Eastern, loans in this program are typically packaged for students who qualify for Pell Grant.
 The interest on this loan is paid by the federal government while the student is enrolled and for nine months after the student graduates and the student may spread payments over a ten year period.

-- Direct Consolidation Loans provide the opportunity for graduates with loans from multiple federal programs to combine these loans into one loan with a single interest rate, payment plan and loan servicer.
+- Direct Consolidation Loan provides the opportunity for graduates with loans from multiple federal programs to combine these loans into one loan with a single interest rate, payment plan and loan servicer.

-Alternative Loans are privately-funded loans available to students who don’t demonstrate financial need and/or who need additional funding.
+- Alternative Loans are privately-funded loans available to students who don’t demonstrate financial need and/or who need additional funding.
 As these loans are offered by a variety of lenders and under varying conditions and interest rates, we strongly encourage students to compare and contrast such things as interest rates, fees, terms and repayment options before borrowing.
+Some lenders may make loans to students who are not matriculated, who are enrolled less than half-time or who are not making Satisfactory Academic Progress.
 Click here to see a list of potential Alternative Loan Lenders.
 In most cases, students will need a credit-worthy co-signer to borrow through these lenders.